hashgraph/hedera-hcs-sxc-java/README.md

 - Example applications
     - Simple console-based messaging app between two participants
     - Settlement use case demonstration with web UI

+## Terms and conditions

+Please review the [Hedera Terms and Conditions](https://www.hedera.com/terms) prior to using this software.

+This repository is only intended for demo purposes and not production applications.

 ## Terminology used in this document